-Being a homeowner is expensive, and unfortunately getting mortgage or life insurance is just another added expense, but it is an expense that is highly recommended.
+Being a homeowner is expensive, and unfortunately, getting a mortgage or life insurance is just another added expense.
+It is, however, an expense that is highly recommended.
 Both mortgage and life insurance are there to help make things easier for your loved ones in the unfortunate event that something happens to you.
 If you pass away, your mortgage or life insurance will pay off the remainder of your mortgage, so it is not left for your family to pay.
-Both mortgage and life insurance do this, however they do so somewhat differently.
+Both mortgage and life insurance do this, however, they do so somewhat differently.

 Mortgage insurance – Right off the bat, mortgage insurance proves that it can be a bit confusing to understand, as it goes by a couple of different names.
 While it is most commonly known as mortgage insurance, the terms mortgage life insurance and creditor insurance are also used to describe the same product.

 You are able to acquire the insurance through the financial institution you receive your mortgage from, typically with only having to answer a few medically relevant questions.
 The policy works on a term basis, so if you have a 30-year term mortgage, you would get a 30-year term insurance policy.
 The payments for the insurance are often worked into the cost of your monthly mortgage payments.